 Do I need to attend the residential units and is there an additional cost?

 Yes, attendance at these residential units is a requirement of the course.
 During the first residential, you will meet the tutors and your fellow students who you will be in contact with during the course.
 The residentials last five days, running from Monday to Friday.
-We can assist with finding accommodation if required, however, the cost is NOT included in fee costs and so students may prefer to find their own accommodation.
 Further information is provided on entry to the course.

 Will I have College membership?